 Lake Hotel Awarded Green Seal Gold Certification

 Since 1891, the stately Lake Yellowstone Hotel has welcomed visitors to the shores of Yellowstone Lake for deep connections with nature.
-Despite her advanced age—127 years this spring—the “Grand Lady Of The Lake” hosts over 90,000 visitors each year, while also setting the example for sustainable lodging.
+Despite her advanced age—127 years in 2018—the “Grand Lady Of The Lake” hosts over 90,000 visitors each year, while also setting the example for sustainable lodging.

 In November 2017, Lake Hotel received the Green Seal Gold level certification for environmental sustainability.
 Green Seal is an internationally recognized organization which promotes the manufacture, purchase, and use of environmentally responsible products and services.
 Their highest level certification – gold – ensures that lodging properties meet rigorous sustainability criteria.